Phonics at Silverwood School

 At Silverwood School, we aim for all pupils to develop a love of stories, books and reading.
 Books are an integral part of our curriculum and our classroom environment.
 We see all of our pupils as readers and we ensure that phonics and spelling is taught across all Key Stages.

 Phonics is a way of teaching pupils how to read and write.
 It helps pupils to hear, identify and use different sounds that distinguish one word from another.
 Written language can be compared to a code, so knowing the sounds of individual letters and how those letters sound when they are combined will help pupils to decode words as they read.
 Understanding Phonics will also help pupils know which letters to use when they are writing words.
 Learning this skill is often the beginning of a pupil’s journey to learning to read.

-Phonics in Key Stage 1 and 2
+EYFS, Key Stages 1 and 2 Progression

-Phonics Instruction in Key Stage 3 and 4
+Key Stage 3 and 4

 In addition to Phonics lessons, all students across the school have access to: